Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/advanced/custom-components.md

 [!INCLUDE [experiment-warning](../includes/experiment-warning.md)]

-You can write reusable custom components either using Blazor components or by wrapping existing Xamarin.Forms components.
+You can write reusable custom components either using Blazor components or by wrapping existing MAUI components.

 ## Blazor components